-This Statement of Performance Expectations is submitted by the Board of Directors of Ōtākaro Limited (Ōtākaro), pursuant to the Crown Entities Act 2004.
-It sets out the performance expected of Ōtākaro for the period 1 July 2020 to 30 June 2021.
+This Amended Statement of Performance Expectations (SPE) is submitted by the Board of Directors of Ōtākaro Limited (Ōtākaro), pursuant to the Crown Entities Act 2004.
+It sets out the performance expected of Ōtākaro for the period 1 July 2020 to 30 June 2021 in relation to the existing and new areas of responsibility Ōtākaro has been assigned during the 2020/21 financial year.